Esri/generator-esri-appbuilder-js/README.md

 The app generator installs and configures the [grunt tasks](#running-the-grunt-tasks) and other project files and ensures that required subfolders (like widgets) exist.

 1. Navigate into the root folder of your project
-2. If you haven't already created a package.json file in this folder, run `npm init` (see NOTE below)
-3. Run the generator with `yo esri-appbuilder-js`
+2. Run the generator with `yo esri-appbuilder-js`
-4. Answer the man's questions!
+3. Answer the man's questions!

 |Prompt|Description|Default|
 |------|-----------|-------|